-Procedures for frequently performed or high risk tasks must be established.
-These procedures must be based on the outcome of a completed risk assessment and are referred to as the safe operating procedure (SOP) for that task.
-Once agreed, the SOP must be documented and communicated within the workgroup.
+Procedures for frequently performed or medium or higher risk tasks involving hazardous chemicals must be established.
+These procedures must be based on the outcome of a completed risk assessment and are referred to as the Safe Work Procedure (SWP) for that task.
+The SWP must be documented and communicated within the workgroup.

 Only staff and students with a legitimate need should have access to chemicals.
 Unauthorised access and activities must be prevented.
 Basic security controls include:

 - ensuring that the perimeters to all areas where chemicals are used or stored are secured (by key or swipe card reader) whenever unattended by staff.

 - keep the entrance doors to laboratories, workshops and studios closed, even when in use.

 - display the University standard “Authorised entry only” signage at the entrances to facilities where chemicals are used.

 - politely challenge strangers – “Can I help you?”.

 - keep a regular inventory of all chemicals, biological agents and equipment.

 All staff and students who work with chemicals must be provided with the following training: